Data Element: FIRE UNIT IDENTIFIER

 For the most current information on fire unit identifiers assigned to Service organizations, please contact Andrea Olson, Branch of Fire Management, by electronic mail (Andrea_Olson@fws.gov) or phone (208-387-5597).

-For information on past versions of this standard, contact the National Data Administrator, Branch of Data and Systems Services, Division of Information Resources and Technology Management.
+For information on past versions of this standard, contact the National Data Administrator, Geospatial and Data Services, Division of Information Resources and Technology Management.

 Part 270, FW 6, Data Management and Standards, has been superceded by Part 274, FW 2, Establishing Service Data Standards.